wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-enterprise-compliance/includes/2-configure-retention-policies.md

-Accidental or intentional deletion of content is a problem for compliance, because you often must ensure that content is kept for minimum periods.
+Accidental or intentional deletion of content is a problem for compliance because you often must ensure that content is kept for minimum periods.

 Suppose your legal firm needs to ensure that you keep all information that relates to a case indefinitely but information about children must be deleted two years after their case has been resolved.
 You need to ensure the controls you have in Microsoft Teams can automatically enforce these and other legal requirements.